aaronralls/aaronralls.github.io/_posts/2017-09-24-twas-the-night-before-microsoft-ignite.md

   3.)
 Work on my MCSD certification
   4.)
 Learn about AI and AR
   5.)
 Network with new people
-permalink: '/:year/:month/:day/:title'
+permalink: '/developer-career/:slug'
 ---

-<h1>Microsoft Ignite 2017</h1>
+# Microsoft Ignite 2017

-<p>As I sit in my hotel room in Orlando, FL revising my <a href="https://www.microsoft.com/en-us/ignite/default.aspx" rel="noopener">Microsoft Ignite</a> conference schedule for the week, I realized I needed to set some goals for the week.
+As I sit in my hotel room in Orlando, FL revising my <a href="https://www.microsoft.com/en-us/ignite/default.aspx" rel="noopener">Microsoft Ignite</a> conference schedule for the week, I realized I needed to set some goals for the week.
 I have been busing adding meetings to my calendar and reminders on my smartphone for offsite events, networking opportunities and critical sessions I do not want to miss.
 All the while I have not taken the time to step back and think about what my goals for the week should be.
-To be honest I have thought about them but have not put aside the time to write them down and narrow them down to the top five things I want to achieve this week.</p>
+To be honest I have thought about them but have not put aside the time to write them down and narrow them down to the top five things I want to achieve this week.

 <p>After some time revising and hashing my thoughts out here are my five goals for the Microsoft Ignite conference.</p>
 <ol>
 <li>Identify one work problem to solve</li>